Who am I and how might counselling help-

 This therapist has indicated that they belong to an Accredited Register.

 Pet Bereavement therapy

-I can offer a 30 minute initial session, so that we can get to know each other and see if we wish to continue with more sessions- £20
+I can offer an initial session, so that we can get to know each other and see if we feel comfortable working together for more sessions- £20